Code-Institute-Submissions/Trading/README.md

   > # UX

-The website is created to be responsive to mobile, tablet, desktop and larger screens.
-The UX is straight forward and is not data heavy.
-The homepage consists of a carousel of featured events then a brief synopsis of the upcoming events location and band names.
-Below this google maps API provides the location of the featured upcoming events.
-Above the footer users can subscribe to the service to receive e-mail notifications of upcoming events.
-A custom response email has been provided using mail.js API.
-The 'Social' page has provided users with feedback from previous users and updates from events with a subscribe function provided at the bottom of the page.
-The events page utilises the Ticketmaster API and provides an up to date listing of events with a subscribe function provided at the bottom of the page.
-The mobile design provides a collapsed navigation bar.
+The user experience when reaching the site is intended to encourage sign up.
+Bright colour scheme with content related to the service provided as a user scrolls the page.
+The addition of a javascript button on the bottom right hand of the page with an embedded GIF is a fun way to encourage users to delve deeper into the service.
+Upon signing up and registering for the service using the register page a user is then directed to the dashboard page.
+This is a simple design which included a number of card divs to visualize information.
+At the top right of the page a user is provided with a grop down which can allow the options of profile & logout.
+Below the the navigation bar then sits 4 card divs with static information.
+This is purely asthetic.
+Below the 4 card divs lies the card div which holds the primary function of the page.
+With the search function a user can input any relevant stock ticker held with Alpha Vantage.
+The information is then visualzied below the search function allowing a user to see clearly the open,high,low,close,volume of a chosen stock on a particular day.
+The user can then log out upon searching for their perferred stock using the drop down on the top right hand corner of the navigation bar.
+The user is prompted if they wish to logout, and upon confirming this they are then logged out and directed to the home page.

 ## Users

-The website has a target audience of 18-50 year olds.
-These users are active within the gig community.
-Current / upcoming bands are also a target audience as they can be provided with relevant information on their favourite bands.
-The ‘What are you Sayin’ section on the
+The website has a target audience of 18-70 year olds.
+The users will ideally sign up for the service and provide emails for newsletters which in turn can generate revenue.
-'Social' page can also provide a social element sot the site and allow users to gain relevant up to date information on shows and performances.

 ## Strategy